evelinawahlstrom/ad-assignment-client/README.md

 `git clone https://github.com/evelinawahlstrom/ad-assignment-client`

-2. cd into the folder adludio-client
+2. cd into the folder ad-assignment-client

-3. cd into the folder adludio-client-2

-4. Run npm install and Before launching the app( with npm start ), please make sure that the server side is up and running.
+3. Run npm install and Before launching the app( with npm start ), please make sure that the server side is up and running.
 -  Checkout the **[Server ReadMe](https://github.com/evelinawahlstrom/ad-assignment-server)** to install and run the server.

-5. Run npm start.
+4. Run npm start.
 The app runs in the development mode on http://localhost:3000 in the browser.

 ## Create React App